Effective reduction theory of integral polynomials of given non-zero discriminant and its applications: Algorithmic resolution of index form equations, application to (multiply) monogenic number fields

-For $\mathbf{n=3}$, {Ga\'al} and {Schulte} (1989) reduced \eqref{eq:4.5} to a cubic Thue equation.
-Then, using an efficient algorithm for solving cubic Thue equations, they {determined all the solutions} of {cubic index form equations} \eqref{eq:4.5}, provided that $|D_K|$ is not too large.
+For $\mathbf{n=3}$, {Ga\'al} and {Schulte} (1989) reduced equation \eqref{eq:4.5} to a cubic Thue equation with $m=1$.
+Then, using the algorithm elaborated for solving cubic Thue equations, they determined all power integral bases of cubic fields $K$ with discriminant $-300\le D_K\le 3137$.
+Their computations were later extended in Schulte (1989, 1991).

-For $\mathbf{n=4}$, {Gaál}, {Peth\H o} and {Pohst} (1993, 1996) reduced equation \eqref{eq:4.5} to one cubic and some quartic Thue equations.
-Then, by means of efficient algorithms for solving such Thue equations, they computed all the solutions of equation \eqref{eq:4.5} for quartic number fields with not too large discriminant.
-They obtained several very interesting {related results} as well.
+For $\mathbf{n=4}$, {Gaál}, {Peth\H o} and {Pohst} (1993, 1996) first reduced the equation \eqref{eq:4.5} to a cubic Thue equation and a pair of ternary quadratic equations.
+Then the quadratic equations were themselves reduced to quartic Thue equations.
+Finally, by means of efficient algorithms for solving such Thue equations, they computed the solutions of equation \eqref{eq:4.5} for quartic number fields with not too large discriminant.
+They obtained several interesting tables on the distribution of minimal indices and about the average behaviour of minimal indices.